Kwiziq community member

 What is the difference between haïr and détester?
 Couldn't I just as easily say Je te déteste and so on?
 Is one "stronger" than the other.

-This relates to:Conjugate haïr in Le Présent (present tense) -
+This question relates to:French lesson "Conjugate haïr in Le Présent (present tense)"

 Kwiziq language super star